undergrad-partner-school

 Student Population Diversity

 In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 2,766, and the number of Afro-American students was 5,795.
-10,361 students at this school declared as Hispanic/Latino and 1,527 as multirace.
-The school also had 27 students who identified as Native Hawaiian or other Pacific Islander, as well as 111 American Indian or Alaska Native students.
+10,361 undergraduate students at this school identified as Hispanic/Latino and 1,527 as multirace.
+The school also had 27 students who declared as Native Hawaiian or other Pacific Islander, and 111 American Indian or Alaska Native students.
 There were also 500 students whose ethnicity is unknown.

 Cost

-Before sending an application to any college or university, the financial component should be taken into account.
-Here are some important information on University of North Texas costs that most students encounter at this school.
+One of the most crucial things to take into account when applying to any college or university is the financial component.
+Here are some important facts on University of North Texas costs that most students encounter at this school.

 Tuition and Fees

-For local residents, public county and municipal institutions reported that tuition costs were $8,673.
-Tuition fees were $20,973 for students coming from out of state.
-Tuition costs at University of North Texas for international students were $20,973.
-Full-time students in 2025 were required to pay additional fees in the amount of $2,990.
+For the students who live in the area, the tuition cost was $8,673, as reported by public county or municipal institutions.
+For students who don't live in the state in which the university is located, the tuition was $20,973 in 2025.
+Tuition costs at University of North Texas for international students totalled $20,973.
+Full-time students in 2025 had to pay additional fees in the amount of $2,990.

 Category Tuition Fees Total